Florence's much-feared ZTL area demystified, useful if you're planning to drive (or thinking of driving) in the

 I am adding this section to the article after receiving many comments below about another danger of driving in Florence that goes beyond the borders of the limited-traffic area: RESERVED LANES!
-These are lanes generally reserved for transit of only public transit buses, ambulances, police cars, taxis (as well as NCC or cars with private driver), and postal and sanitation vehicles (I went to look up the precise categories - all can be found here).
+These are lanes generally reserved for transit only by public buses, ambulances, police cars, taxis (as well as NCC or cars with a private driver), and postal and sanitation vehicles (I went to look up the precise categories - all can be found here).
 These can be found ALL ACROSS FLORENCE and not just in the ZTL area!!
-Let me repeat that: they are found all over in Florence beyond the ZTL borders, AND THEY DON'T HAVE OFF HOURS like the ZTL does.
+Let me repeat that: they are found all over the city of Florence beyond the ZTL borders, AND THEY DON'T HAVE OFF HOURS like the ZTL does.
 Let's repeat that again, they are valid 24 hours a day!
 If you're planning on driving in Florence, pay attention and beware of this extra challenge!